Example

 Design consideration: Ceiling joists support ceiling weight and provide rafter tie—resist outward thrust.
 Lighter than floor joists.
 Span controlled by LL: no storage (10 psf) allows ~40% longer span than limited storage (20 psf).
 2×6 typical; 2×8 for wide attics.

-In StructSuite: In the "Select member type" section at the top, click the Ceiling Joist card.
+In StructSuite: In the "Select member type" section at the top, select the **Ceiling Joist** radio button.

 Design consideration: Span vs load trade-off: 20 psf limits span; 10 psf extends it.
 HVAC units, access stairs add point loads—tables assume uniform.
 For 12 ft with 20 psf, 2×6 often works; 14 ft may need 2×8 or 10 psf.